 A safe, reliable supply of electricity drives economic growth.
 Unfortunately, most electricity networks were built more than 100 years ago, while others are unable to handle the considerable increase in demand.
 In addition, the sources - and uses - of electricity are becoming more complex.
 Integrating “smart grid” technologies such as advanced information, sensing, communications, control, and energy technologies and systems can significantly improve electricity network reliability while at the same time enable demand-side management.
 Policies and measures to support smart grids include framework policies oriented to a systems approach, targets, international standards, and continued support for R&D.

 The International Smart Grid Action Network was launched in July 2010 under the Clean Energy Ministerial1.
-Formally organised under the Implementing Agreement for a Co-operative Programme on Smart Grids (ISGAN), the goals are to spur the accelerated development and deployment of smart grid solutions worldwide through activities to develop a better global understanding of smart grids, address gaps in knowledge and tools, and foster improved knowledge sharing and project collaboration.
+Organised under the ETI focusing on smart grids (ISGAN), the goals are to spur the accelerated development and deployment of smart grid solutions worldwide through activities to develop a better global understanding of smart grids, address gaps in knowledge and tools, and foster improved knowledge sharing and project collaboration.
 There are 25 Contracting Parties including China, India, Mexico, Singapore, South Africa and Russia.

 Data were collected from 19 participating countries.
 Motivating drivers include the driving forces for goal-oriented actions (e.g.planning, strategy development or strategic directions and implementation).
 Technologies are those that will develop or be deployed to support the driver.
 The top six motivating drivers from the study include renewable energy standards or targets; systems efficiency improvements; reliability improvements; enabling customer choice and participation; enabling new products, services, and markets; and energy efficiency improvements.
 The top-ranking technology priorities included advanced metering infrastructure2, integrating large-sized variable renewables, demand response, wind, and distributed energy resources.